vishalsahil/The-hospital-management-system/README.md

 # The-hospital-management-system
-In The Hospital Management System I used jave as a fornt end and database in MySQL as a back end
+In The Hospital Management System I used java as a fornt end and database in MySQL as a back end